Climate Change and Adaptation in Connecticut

 Connecticut Sea Grant and the UConn Center for Land Use Education and Research (CLEAR) are partnering with researchers, consultants and other professionals to work with municipalities and relevant professionals on climate adaptation and resilience through the Climate Adaptation Academy (CAA).
 The program develops workshops, tools and outreach materials on priority climate change impacts to our communities.
 Tackling topics such as living shorelines and legal issues in the age of climate adaptation, workshops bring in the foremost authorities on issues such that municipal officials, natural resources professionals and others are aware of current developments and solutions.
 Find past workshop presentations and resources here.

 The Sentinel Monitoring for Climate Change Program in Long Island Sound is a multi-disciplinary scientific approach to provide early warning of climate change impacts to Long Island Sound ecosystems and species to facilitate appropriate and timely management decisions and adaptation responses.
 These warnings are based on assessments of climate related changes to a list of significant climate change sentinels.
 The goal of this strategy is for sentinel data to provide scientists and managers with the information necessary to prioritize climate change impacts and determine appropriate adaptation strategies.
-Find out more and download strategy here.
+Find out more and download the strategy here.

 Read more about how climate change is impacting Connecticut.